Jerome-Maurin/vmdb2-wrapper/README.md

 `ansible` is needed for the build to support customizing the image with an ansible playbook.

 In some cases the needed package `python3-distutils` might not be installed, which can trigger an error in the ansible part.<br>
-Make sure it is installed if you.
+Make sure it is installed.

 You can always comment or remove the call to ansible roles in the yaml files if you don't want to install it.